-A 'Fit and Proper Person' is a term that describes an assessment of an individual's competence and suitability for a specific occupation or privilege.
+20 Maritime New Zealand - www.maritimenz.govt.nz/commercial/safety/health-and-safety/documents/MOSS-HSWA.pdf 21 A 'Fit and Proper Person' is a term that describes an assessment of an individual's competence and suitability for a specific occupation or privilege.
 In the case of the MTOP, the operation must have at least one approved "Fit and Proper Person" designated.
-Approval as a 'Fit and Proper Person' can only be granted by MNZ and is based on certified evidence, including a police check.

 The Maritime Transport Operator Plan also requires a "Fit and Proper Person" be specified and given responsibility for one or more of the following:

-1. Person responsible for the maritime transport operation - this person has overall control.
+^{1.} Person responsible for the maritime transport operation - this person has overall control.
 In a single-vessel operation, it is likely to be the skipper or owner.
 In a large company, it is usually the chief executive.

-2. Person responsible for resourcing of the operation - this person approves spending in the operation, including spending on safety and pollution prevention.
+^{2.} Person responsible for resourcing of the operation - this person approves spending in the operation, including spending on safety and pollution prevention.